-Therefore to be a practitioner of this kind of medicine, the most important thing is to learn your modality well, from the sense of being able to learn: What are the pure notes (in this case the 5 elements) and how do I sound them cleanly and clearly?
-How do I blow a pitch pipe to make those notes sound, to give that direction, that calling forth, that awakening remembrance to the places in this person’s instrument that are off?
+Therefore to be a practitioner of this kind of medicine, the most important thing is to learn your modality well, in the sense of being able to learn: What are the pure notes (in this case the Five Elements) and how do I sound them cleanly and clearly?
+How do I blow a pitch pipe to make those notes sound, to give that awakening remembrance to the places in this person’s instrument that are off?
 One of the things we can do, one of the ways we can sound a pure note, is we can use external aids to help us sound those pure notes.
 Like using these beautifully straight clean Metal needles into certain spots that we know of old b/c of where they are on the body will sound those notes for us when we touch them.
 Or by using external aids like herbs which sound notes or combinations of notes very cleanly, clearly, purely for the body mind spirit to recognize.
 Or to use crystals, feathers, power animals, homeopathic somethings of something, it doesn’t matter, but to know well in your modality what are the sounds, and how to sound them clearly, and if possible to learn to do so with our own body, with our spirit, with our words as well.
 Because it is far more confusing to an instrument needing to tune up to sound one note with your needle and a whole other note with your demeanor.
 The message doesn’t come across as well.
 But you don’t actually even need the needle if you can sound clearly and cleanly enough the note with your body, with your voice, with your words.
 And of old, in Chinese medicine, they would speak of the wu shing shi yao, the medicine without form, and say explicitly, you can do these points, you can give these formulas, but they are not going to be very effective without the wu shing shi yao.
 Because this is not a mechanical medicine.
 This is a resonance medicine.
 How true a note?
-In a resonance medicine it doesn’t matter how much or how hard, it matters how true the note, that’s the efficacy.
+In a resonance medicine it doesn’t matter how much or how hard, it matters how true the note; that’s the source of efficacy.

-Through all this detailed description, getting more and more discrete, the manifestation is still never separate from the source; it’s continuously arising out of and falling into source.
-But the point is that it’s still all one thing—there is the Absolute (source) and there is the relative (manifestation), and the Absolute and the Relative are one, and they are sort of different but they are not different, but we have talk about them as being different (and yet the same at the same time).
+Through all this detailed description, getting more and more discrete, the manifestation is still never separate from the Source; it’s continuously arising out of and falling into source.
+But the point is that it’s still all one thing — there is the Absolute (Source) and there is the relative (manifestation), and the Absolute and the Relative are one, and they are sort of different but they are not different, but we have talk about them as being different (and yet the same at the same time).

 This is where intention comes in.
 Intention is important here.
 What we mean by intention is important here, because there’s a lot of weird stuff that passes for intention but was actually just a fantasy you had in mind while you were doing what it is you were doing.
 This is not intention.
-It’s not, ah well, this is what I meant.
+It’s not, “Ah well, this is what I meant.”
 So what is intention?
 It has everything to do with resonance, and the practitioner’s ability to embody a vibration, a pure note.

 When the true note is sounded, we go back into alignment.
 What I am calling alignment is like these lines on the diagram.
-What I am calling alignment is being in a clear line between the power of source giving rise, and the manifestation coming clean and clear.
+What I am calling alignment is being in a clear line between the power of Source giving rise, and the manifestation coming clean and clear.

 When someone is ill, or not in alignment with Tao, something’s got to make that bridge between the perfect which is not manifesting, and the illness which is manifesting.
 This is where the practitioner’s intention comes in.
 Intention is the practitioner’s alignment for the sake of making that bridge for the client between the Source and the manifestation.
 The practitioner becomes the needle, becomes the line, becomes the conduit so that the true note can be heard and the out-of-tuneness can correct itself.

 Intention enables the movement between the Source and the manifestation by holding in alignment through your being the connection between the two.
-There is the power of source, and there’s your client with a headache.
-There’s the absolute perfection with the pure note arising from it and there’s this situation, here in the world of manifestation, where th note has been forgotten or distorted.
+There is the power of Source, and there’s your client with a headache.
+There’s the absolute perfection with the pure note arising from it and there’s this situation, here in the world of manifestation, where the note has been forgotten or distorted.
 Intention is when, as practitioner, I become the bridge by sounding that note from Source here in the world of manifestation.
 Now the client, in the presence of that clear note, by resonance can come back into tune, into alignment.
 Now the arising from and falling back into Tao can happen more cleanly and clearly.
 This is known as healing.